 The practice used the NHS 111 service to give advice in case of a dental emergency when the practice was closed.
-This information was publicised in the practice information leaflet, practice website and on the telephone answering machine when the practice was closed.
+This information was publicised in the practice information booklet kept in the waiting area, NHS Choices website and on the telephone answering machine when the practice was closed.